ICO Marketing | 10 Tips for 2019

 The key to finding the right marketing agency is twofold:

 - Ask for references and get in touch with them.
 They will give you an honest appraisal of the work that was done.

 - Negotiate for a large performance-based component of the fee.

-You can minimize a lot of the risk by following these two points.
-The references will give you insight into the competency of the agency, while the performance-based fee will ensure they have "skin in the game".
+You can minimize a lot of the risk by following these two steps.
+The references will provide insight into the abilities of the agency, while the performance-based fee will ensure they have "skin in the game".

 If you're currently in the process of launching an ICO and want to employ a specialised agency, I recommend getting in touch with Konfidio.
 I've had the pleasure of working with them and have been impressed by the results.

 Regardless of which agency you choose, make sure that they can introduce you to an impressive network of larger investors.
 Investor dinners and boutique panel discussions are a great way to secure significant investments for your ICO.

 As interest from retail investors continuous to decline, attracting larger investors should be a vital component of your ICO marketing strategy.

 6. Diversify your message

 One of the biggest mistakes you can make is defining one marketing message and rigidly sticking to it.
 I've seen multiple ICOs fail to reach their soft-cap because they focused exclusively on a very niche investor market.